michaelmcfarlandcampbell/liams-dialysis-guide/README.md

 * As a dialysis patient, I want to have a checklist of what to take with me to dialysis, so that I can get there with all that I need.
 *

+## Acknowledgements
+* The information on the What is dialysis page? is from the National Kidney Federation https://www.kidney.org.uk/introduction-to-haemodialysis

 ## Features

 ### Existing Features